- Data Portals

 NCAR researchers can also request allocations for use of the Janus system.

-The submission deadline for NSC project requests is February 18, 2014.
 For details, see the NSC Projects page.

 The NCAR Director’s Reserve comprises 2% of the available NCAR resources.
 Access is disbursed at the discretion of the NCAR director and is designed to accommodate work that does not fit within any other allocation mechanism (whether CSL, university, or NCAR).

 Director’s Reserve requests must meet the following two criteria:

 Reserve requests also should also meet at least some of the following six criteria:

 Projects that may be suitable for an NSC allocation but that cannot wait until the next NSC round can request a startup allocation from the Director’s Reserve; such requests still must explain why they satisfy the criteria for a Director’s Reserve allocation.

 To request a Director’s Reserve allocation, the NCAR Lab Grant administrator should submit a brief write-up (approximately one page) from the prospective project lead that describes the project to be conducted and its computing requirements.
 The NCAR Lab Grant administrator should include a statement describing why the work should be considered for a Director’s Reserve allocation.
 The request should be submitted to email@example.com.

 Director’s Reserve requests are reviewed as they are submitted, and decisions generally are made within a few days.